 - surveying or photographing monuments and objects that are at risk (e.g., architecture, gardens, paintings, mosaics, and sculptures in situ), as well as objects that have already been collected but are largely unrecorded and endangered.

-Funding may be used only to cover direct costs for which original documentation must be submitted at the conclusion of the project.
+Funding may only be used to cover direct costs for which original documentation must be submitted for reimbursement.
 Examples of eligible expenses include transportation (excluding students), meals, housing, vehicle rental, workmen’s wages, and technical analysis (as part of the overall project).
-Grants are not normally made for the purchase of computers or other equipment; or to cover the salaries of the principal investigators.
+Grants are not made for the purchase of computers or other equipment, or to cover the salaries of the principal investigators.
 Project grants are not given purely for the purpose of travel, or for work associated with a degree, library or archival research, catalogues, nor for conservation and restoration per se.
 Priority is given to applicants who have not previously received support from Dumbarton Oaks.

 Pre-Columbian project awards are intended only to survey, excavate, and/or document sites, landscapes, or objects that are in imminent danger.
 Applicants should provide evidence that such sites, landscapes, or objects are under immediate threat.